Loading

 Screenshot of Salesforce's Service Console.

-I'm lumping Service Cloud in here because it's where the Salesforce/ServiceNow Venn diagram overlaps most (particularly with the Service Console app, which is available at the Professional tier and above).
+I'm lumping Service Cloud in here because it's where the Salesforce/ServiceNow Venn diagram overlaps most.
 But while customer service agents and IT teams may approach customer incidents and service requests similarly, their roles and capabilities obviously differ widely—and so do their tools.

 Looking for the right CRM to streamline your customer relationship workflows?
 Check out our rundown of the best CRM applications.